Hortência Marcari

-Hortência Maria de Fátima Marcari (born September 23, 1959) is a former basketball player who is often considered to be one of the greatest female basketball players in Brazil, along with Paula, and regarded by specialists as one of the world's greatest female basketball players of all time.
+Hortência Maria de Fátima Marcari (born September 23, 1959) is a former basketball player who is often considered to be one of the greatest female basketball players in Brazil, along with Paula.
 Marcari is a member of the Women's Basketball Hall of Fame (inducted in 2002), the Naismith Memorial Basketball Hall of Fame (inducted in 2005), and FIBA Hall of Fame (inducted in 2007).
 She is known in her country as Hortência, and her nickname is The Queen.

 Biography

 Born in Potirendaba, São Paulo, Brazil, Hortência is of Italian background, her grandparents having moved to Brazil from that European nation.
 Hortência's father was a laborer.

 When Hortência was ten years old, her family moved to São Paulo, and Hortência became interested in sports.
 Her family disapproved of her choice to play sports, since her father had been disabled on the field and they wanted her to work bringing home part of the earnings her father used to.
 But they eventually gave up trying to keep her from her favorite activity.

 At the age of thirteen, in 1972, Hortência began to play street basketball at her school gym.
 One year later, she was spotted by Waldir Paga Perez, coach of Brazil women's national basketball team.
 Hortência was playing for the national team at age fifteen.

 Hortência began to play as a professional with the São Caetano Esporte Clube, becoming an instant celebrity in Brazil.
 Over the years, she played for Associação Prudentina, C.A Minercal, C.A Consteca/Sedox, NCNB Ponte Preta and ADC Seara until she retired from professional basketball in 1996, one year before Arcain began playing in the United States' WNBA.
 Hortência was a teen idol to many female basketball fans in the cities where she played, particularly at Prudentina where, during an interview with Jeremy Larner, she was stopped many times by autograph seekers on her way from her house to a game.